peer-open-source/xara-docs/source/user/manual/model/elements/frame/ExactFrame.rst

 * **Path Dependence** The geometrically exact Cosserat rod theory is posed over a non-vectorial configuration space, and consequently may exhibit minor path-dependence.
+* **Rotation parameters** for post-processing purposes, rotations should be obtained using the :ref:`nodeRotation`.
+Recall that in a finite rotation analysis, "rotational" components of the nodal displacement vector (ie, the vector returned by :ref:`nodeDisp`) is meaningless.

 The ``ExactFrame`` formulation is appropriate for a wide variety of structural members including thin-walled sections, asymmetric sections, and inelasticity.